TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 Pearson tests for (and assumes) a linear relationship between the two variables.
-It further assumes that residuals (distances from the observations to the prediction line) are homoskedastic.
+It further assumes that residuals (distances from the observations to the prediction line) are homoskedastic (share a common variance).
 Pearson's test is defined in terms of 'sums-of-squares' so the results are relatively sensitive to outliers.
   However, for continuous variables without obvious outliers, and where the assumptions hold, Pearson's test of correlation is the most powerful test of